NuevoFoundation/workshops/content/english/python-pixel/colors_and_pixels/pixel-on-image.md

 ## Pixels

 Pixels are a small area of color on a display screen.
 Images are formed by pixels on the screen.
 We can manipulate pixels by changing the **RGB Value**, which are essentially changing the value of red, green and blue color on each pixels.
-When we see the an image on the screen, it is made of huge numbers of tiny pixel.
-Each tiny pixels has its only unique position and color it displays.
+When we see an image on a screen, it is made of a ton of tiny pixels in many colors all next to each other.
+However, each tiny pixel has a single color at a unique position in the image.

 <div style="width:80%;padding-left:20%;">
     <table>